BestNkhumeleni/4022_hons_project/README.md

 fill Raw data with the videos you wanna use as training material, use varying resolutions.

-run mininet_setup.py with sudo access and everthing from there should be automatic, at the end of the runtime you should have a fully trained ML model
+run mininet_setup.py with sudo access and everthing from there should be automatic, at the end of the runtime you should have a fully trained ML model.